YahyaBouayad/Project-Python-2023-DIA1/README.md

 Before starting the study we can see the correlation between all the data, this can give us ideas on the future data we will want to study.

-As you can see there is a strong correlation between people who consume certain drugs and certain characteristics.

 ### Data visualization: